fubhy/effect-monorepo/packages/effect/README.md

    - `pnpm check`: Verify that the code compiles.
    - `pnpm test`: Execute the tests.
    - `pnpm circular`: Confirm there are no circular imports.
-   - `pnpm lint`: Check for code style adherence (if you happen to encounter any errors during this process, you can add the `--fix` option to automatically fix some of these style issues).
+   - `pnpm lint`: Check for code style adherence (if you happen to encounter any errors during this process, you can use `pnpm lint-fix` to automatically fix some of these style issues).
    - `pnpm dtslint`: Run type-level tests.
    - `pnpm docgen`: Update the automatically generated documentation.
 6. Create a changeset for your changes: before committing your changes, create a changeset to document the modifications.
 This helps in tracking and communicating the changes effectively.
 To create a changeset, run the following command: `pnpm changeset`.
 Always choose the `patch` option when prompted (please note that we are currently in pre-release mode).